kyma-project/api-gateway/docs/user/technical-reference/05-50-ory-limitations.md

 | Oathkeeper Maester | Same as Oathkeeper | Same as Oathkeeper |

 Oathkeeper Maester is set up as a separate container in the same Pod as Oathkeeper.
 Because of that, their autoscaling configuration is similar.

+The autoscaling is CPU utilization based, with HorizontalPodAutoscaler set up for 80% CPU request average utilization.